Another pair of Munros, situated close to Crianlarich, that can be walked together during a great day of hiking.

 The ridge on the top is not narrow, so walkers should not worry and a short scrambling section towards the high buttress of Beinn a’Chroin can be avoided via a short detour.

 You could retrace your steps, taking in the top of An Caisteal again, or walk further along the ridge to descend further eastwards.

-You can find information about the trail up these two Munros here.
+Find out more information about the trail up these two Munros.

 You’ll often find yourself in locations such as working farms, estates and areas protected for their conservation value, and we hope all our visitors will act responsibly and respect their surroundings, while having a safe and enjoyable time in the National Park.

 Loch Lomond & The Trossachs National Park Authority cannot be held responsible for any accidents, injuries or damage sustained whilst hiking in the Park.
 All persons taking part in such activities do so at their own risk, acknowledging and accepting the risk of accident, injury or damage.